cyberark/cyberark-conjur-cli/README.md

 #### Install the SDK

 The SDK can be installed via PyPI.
-Note that the SDK is a **Community** level project meaning that the SDK is subject to alterations that may result in breaking change.
+Note that the SDK is a **Community** level project, meaning that the SDK is subject to alterations that may result in breaking change.

 To avoid unanticipated breaking changes, make sure that you stay up-to-date on our latest releases and review the